-- Difficulty in Breathing: Grunting in infants can be a sign of medical condition if the baby grunts too often.
-If you notice that your baby is experiencing difficulty in breathing, then you should consult a doctor as it could be a sign of a respiratory condition.
+Difficulty in Breathing: Grunting in infants can be a sign of a medical condition if the baby grunts too often.
+If you notice that your baby is experiencing difficulty breathing, then you should consult a doctor as it could be a sign of a respiratory condition.

-- Skin Turning Blue: If your baby’s breathing pattern disrupts unusually, you will notice his skin turning blue.
+Skin Turning Blue: If your baby’s breathing pattern is disrupted unusually, you will notice his skin turning blue.
 You should take him to a doctor in this case.

 As a parent, no doubt, you will worry if your baby grunts more than often.
 But you need not panic, consult a doctor and get this condition treated.
 Also, if you notice other signs mentioned above along with grunting in your baby, seek medical care urgently.